Michael Morgan (rugby league, born 1991): 2017

-After an end to a terrific 2017 season for Morgan in which he guided the Cowboys to an unlikely Grand Final appearance and won the Dally M Halfback of the Year award, Morgan was rewarded further being named in Australia's 24 man squad for the 2017 Rugby League World Cup.
-Morgan would continue to comfortably fill in Johnathan Thurston's boots, going on to play in Thurston's regular Five-eighth position for Australia and playing the opening game of the tournament against England where Australia won 18–4.
-Continuing to do his job for the Australia Kangaroos, he earned a spot at Five-eight for the 2017 Rugby League World Cup final against England.
+After a successful 2017 season in which the Cowboys made a Grand Final appearance and he won the Dally M Halfback of the Year award, Morgan was named in Australia's 24 man squad for the 2017 Rugby League World Cup.
+He would continue to play in the Five-Eighth position for Australia in the opening game of the tournament against England where Australia won 18–4, and again in the 2017 final against England.

 2018

 The 2018 NRL season was a slow start for Morgan, missing the first two games of the season due to injury.
 After returning from injury he played at Five-Eighth and Fullback, making way for Johnathan Thurston to play Halfback for the Cowboys.
 He struggled to find the form that he had in 2017 and as a result both he and the Cowboys had a disappointing beginning to the season.

 Come State of Origin, there were doubts Morgan would be picked for the Maroons due to his current form, but was still picked to play off the bench against the NSW Blues in game I. Leading in to game I of State of Origin, Maroons No.1 Billy Slater pulled out of the game because of a hamstring complaint, making way for Morgan to play Fullback.
 Morgan had a solid game, but still lost 22–12 to the Blues.

 On returning to the Cowboys, it was revealed that Morgan was carrying a groin issue which was restricting his movement and required surgery at the end of the season.
 Morgan's season would encounter a huge blow when he injured his bicep against the NZ Warriors, which would require surgery and end his season prematurely.